 Hello!!!
 I’ve been working out 5, 6, even 7 days a week for an hour and half to two hours each day and you want me to cut back to 50-60 minutes 3 to 4 days each week?

 Why, yes he did!
 Since Bret had been training some of the top figure and bikini competitors in the world, I decided to put my blind faith into Bret’s programming skills.
-After all, his record should speak for itself, so who was I to question his ability to write a workout program?
+After all, his record should speak for itself.
+So who was I to question his ability to write a workout program?
 And let’s face it.
 I had great work ethic but what I had been doing in the gym prior to working with Bret wasn’t getting me the results I wanted.

 By the end of the first month of Get Glutes, I could already see a huge difference in my strength and my measurements.
 Although I was spending about 50% less time in the gym, I was getting amazing results.
-I was getting stronger, my body was changing shape, and I had a lot more energy to enjoy doing things outside the gym.
+I was getting stronger, my body was changing shape, and I had a lot more energy (and time) to enjoy doing things outside the gym.

 Tip: Good programming with good coaches is essential, but what is even more essential is actually listening and following their advice.
 Don’t be a cowboy and decide you know better than your coach!
 If your coach says you need to do 3 sets of 5 reps on an exercise don’t change it to 3 sets of 10.
 There’s a reason he wants you to do 3×5 instead of 3×10, so follow his plan.
 That’s what you’re paying him for, right?